Westpac CEO resigns as money-laundering scandal rocks Australia's second-biggest bank

-(Reuters) - Westpac Banking Corp (WBC.AX) on Tuesday said chief executive Brian Hartzer has resigned, as Australia’s second-biggest bank faces the country’s biggest money laundering scandal.
+Nov 26 (Reuters) - Westpac Banking Corp on Tuesday said chief executive Brian Hartzer has resigned, as Australia’s second-biggest bank faces the country’s biggest money laundering scandal.

 The banking giant is accused of 23 million breaches of anti-money laundering laws and potentially billions of dollars in fines.